Reflector¶

 Parameters

-: Allows setting a specific reflector configuration. - custom_map
+'custom': Allows setting a specific reflector configuration.

-is chosen.
+Mapping of all characters.
+The mapping is only needed if mode='custom' is chosen.
 The characters must be specified in uppercase, and each character must be paired to only one another character.
-It supports having digits as characters to be ciphered. - include_digits
+It supports having digits as characters to be ciphered.

-, default = False:
+• include_digits bool, default = False:

 If True, the Reflector will include the digits to be ciphered.
 As default, only letters are to be ciphered.
 This value is only considered for 'random' mode, as its value is computed for 'custom' mode and set to False for 'historical' mode.